Home » Carbs From Fruits or Grains? What’s Better For Humans?

-Confusion around carbs is everywhere nowadays.
+Confusion around carbs is everywhere.
 One question is whether simple carbs from fruits, or complex ones from grains and starches, are superior.
-Luckily, we find simple and reliable answers in evolution, when we know the biological setting – because nothing makes sense in biology (and nutrition) except in the light of evolution!
+Luckily, we find simple and reliable answers in our evolutionary past – because nothing makes sense in biology (and nutrition) except in the light of evolution!

 For quick readers: